 58 North Main Street, the Captain Richard Rogers House (1728) - Captain Richard Rogers bought this lot in 1728 and built this high style, gambrel roofed house shortly thereafter.The balustrade, paneling and shell cupboards in this house indicate a high-style Georgian influence, one of the finest of its vintage in New England.

 110 High Street, the John Kimball Jr. house (1730) - John Kimball Sr. acquired this land in 1708.
-Kimball's son, John Jr. built a house and barn, and came into possession in 1752.
+Kimball's son, John Jr. built the house and a barn.
 The eastern half is older, and its timbers were originally exposed.
-This structural evidence suggests that the dwelling began as a half house in about 1730-40, High Street originally continued past this house until the first bridge over the railroad tracks was constructed in 1906.
+The driveway is the original High Street before the bridge was constructed in 1906.

-41 Candlewood Road, the Boardman house (c 1730) - The Mary P. Conley Preservation Award is given annually to recognize historical preservation in Ipswich.
-The 2007 recipient Bryan Townsend completely restored the second-period 1750 home built by Captain John Boardman or his son Thomas.
-The barn on this property that Townsend restored received the 2009 award.
-The house was previously known as the Isaac … Continue reading 41 Candlewood Road, the Boardman house (c 1730)
+41 Candlewood Road, the Boardman house (c 1730) - Bryan Townsend completely restored this second-period 1750 home built by Captain John Boardman or his son Thomas.
+The barn that Townsend restored received the 2009 Mary Conley award for historic preservation of an Ipswich property.

 69 S. Main Street, the Samuel Dutch house (b 1733) - Samuel Dutch bought this land in 1723 and built this house by 1733.
 The front appears to have been enlarged with a third floor and a hip roof during in the early 19th Century.
 The rear wing has a chamfered summer beam, suggesting that it was an older house.